Fire, Floods & Cow Pastures—Oh My!

-The Wallow Fire, which jumped the highway into the Blue Range from adjacent Bear Wallow Wilderness, burned about 540,000 acres; forcing evacuation in town of Alpine and decimating most of the high elevation mixed-conifer forest that dominates the northwestern primitive area..
+The Wallow Fire, which jumped the highway into the Blue Range from adjacent Bear Wallow Wilderness, burned about 540,000 acres, forced evacuation in the town of Alpine and decimated most of the high elevation mixed-conifer forest that dominates the northwestern primitive area.

 We finally got to the Blue Range Primitive Area in April 2017.
-Lacking good planning information, we unfortunately spent most of our time in the heavily burned northwest end where the Wallow Fire had left only remnant cienegas (Spanish for wet meadow) with few trees, only a little old-growth conifer and oak and many trails damaged or obliterated by fire.
-East side of river was nicer but dryer; with minimal water and lots more cattle.
+Lacking good planning information, we unfortunately spent most of our time in the heavily burned northwest end where the Wallow Fire had left only remnant cienegas (Spanish for wet meadow) with few trees, only a little old-growth conifer and oak.
+Many trails were damaged or obliterated by fire.
+The east side of the river was nicer but dryer, with minimal water and lots more cattle.

-Our trip beganin unburned forest near Hannagan Meadows, but soon dropped into an area of green grass and tree skeletons—the most common sight throughout the high country.
-We found considerable old-growth ponderosa pine that survived the fire, also often occupied by cattle.
+Our trip began in unburned forest near Hannagan Meadows, but soon dropped into an area of green grass and tree skeletons—the most common sight throughout the high country.
+We found considerable old-growth ponderosa pine that survived the fire, in areas also often occupied by cattle.

-Grey skies and rain showers dominated a several of evenings, otherwise weather was mostly pleasant with some chilly mornings.
+Grey skies and rain showers dominated several evenings; otherwise, the weather was mostly pleasant with some chilly mornings.
 We had to plan carefully to work around limited dependable water on the east side.
-Trails were fairly in fairly good condition to follow except upper Foote Creek trail washed out in canyon and over-grown with brush on hillside; also some down logs on ridges in the high country.
+Trails were in fairly good condition except upper Foote Creek trail, which was washed out in the canyon and overgrown with brush on hillsides, and the trail in lower Grant Creek; also there were some down logs on ridges in the high country.

-After our trip we did some reading on the area’s history and were surprised to learn that overuse of the Blue Range began 140 years ago, changing vegetation, which led to floods washing out the Blue River Valley farms, and perhaps setting the stage for catastrophic fire in the new millennium.
+After our trip we did some reading on the area’s history and were surprised to learn that overuse of the Blue Range began 140 years ago, with altered vegetation and erosion that led to floods washing out Blue River Valley farms and perhaps setting the stage for catastrophic fire in the new millennium.

-Our April 2017 visit to the northern half of the primitive area looped from Hannagan Meadows on westside, descending highly burned ciengas (wet areas) and crossing the Blue River twice, once in a remote area and once in community of private inholdings along Blue Road.
+Our April 2017 visit to the northern half of the primitive area looped from Hannagan Meadows on the westside, descended highly burned cienegas (Spanish word for marsh or bog) and crossed the Blue River twice, once in a remote area and once in a community of private inholdings along Blue Road.
 Highlights were Bear Mountain lookout and nearby Devil’s Monument in New Mexico’s Blue Range Wilderness.

-Wallow Fire of 2011, the largest in recent history in Arizona, severely damaged the northwest quarter of the Blue Range Primitive Area by killing most of the high-elevation mixed-conifer forest on western side and subsequent flooding that scoured many streams and left rock heaps.
+Wallow Fire of 2011, the largest fire in recent history in Arizona, severely damaged the northwest quarter of the Blue Range Primitive Area.
+The fire killed most of the high-elevation mixed-conifer forest on the western side and subsequent flooding scoured many streams and left rock heaps.
 Rolling ponderosa pine on the northeastern side fared better but that area is called—quite accurately—“pasture” by local cattle ranchers.
-Post-fire hiking barriers included lost trails, down logs, and riparian canyons converted to boulder fields.
-Limited water particularly on the eastside offered additional challenge.
+Postfire hiking barriers included lost trails, down logs, and riparian canyons converted to boulder fields.
+Limited water, particularly on the eastside, offered additional challenge.

-But ecological demise of the Blue Range probably started much earlier; see the story for more.
+Ecological demise of the Blue Range probably started much earlier, however; see the story for more.

-Old-growth ponderosa pine were abundant on eastside and survived fire on some ridges and in canyons on westside; periodic white-rock formations captivated attention.
+Old-growth ponderosa pine were abundant on the eastside and some survived fire on ridges and in canyons on the westside.
+Periodic white-rock formations captivated our attention.
 We regretted not visiting this area before the Wallow Fire, ironically started by careless backpackers in the nearby Bear Wallow Wilderness.

 Water availability varies and should be checked out in advance.
-We often use nearby U.S. Geological Survey real-time gauging stations (found online) to judge area water availability.
-For example, USGS 09444200 station on Blue River 7 miles south of primitive area boundary showed about 20 cubic per second flow (cps) during our 2017 visit (about 5 cps below normal.
-Therefore, one could check current flow conditions just before a trip and compare with data for our 2017 trip to expect more or less water than we found.
+We often use nearby U.S. Geological Survey (USGS) real-time gauging stations (found online) to judge area water availability.
+For example, the USGS station (see link below) on the Blue River 7 miles south of the primitive area boundary showed about 20 cubic feet per second flow (cfs) during our 2017 visit (about 5 cfs below normal).

 See map below for trailheads, detailed daily routes, mileages, elevation changes, and photos.

-Many early settlers had no formal land claim on these unclassified public lands which became part of the Black Mesa Forest Reserve in 1897 and were transferred to the new Forest Service in 1905.
+Many early settlers had no formal land claim on these unclassified public lands, which became part of the Black Mesa Forest Reserve in 1897 and were transferred to the newly created Forest Service in 1905.
 Some Forest Service officials tried to evict the squatters but most eventually obtained a patent for 160-acre homesteads and a lease of federal grazing lands costing about 50 cents to $1 per acre per year (Stauder, 2009).

-According to historian Stauder, this overgrazing had devastating effect on the Blue River around the turn of the century.
-After settlers cut trees, plowed and planted crops, diverted flows for irrigation and grazed the area, a drought followed by wet years resulted in unprecedented flash flooding that washed away three-fourths of the once lush bottomlands and left a wide wash full of boulders.
+According to Jack Stauder (sociology and anthropology professor, University of Massachusetts) this overgrazing had devastating effects on the Blue River around the turn of the century.
+After settlers cut trees, plowed and planted crops, diverted flows for irrigation and grazed livestock in the area, a drought followed by wet years resulted in unprecedented flash flooding that washed away three-fourths of the once lush bottomlands and left a wide wash full of boulders.
 Many farmers left.

 Conservationist Aldo Leopold was sent by the Forest Service to inspect the Blue Range in the 1920s and was the first to note possible ecological effects of overgrazing.
-He wrote his reflections on Blue Range situation in an unpublished 1924 manuscript, later paraphrased in a book on the evolution of Leopold’s ideas on ecology (Flader, 1974) as summarized below:
+He wrote his reflections on the Blue Range situation in an unpublished 1924 manuscript, later paraphrased in a book on the evolution of Leopold’s ideas on ecology (Flader, 1974).

-In the late 1800s, the Southwest boasted vast summer grasses stirrup high.
+In the late 1800s, there were vast summer grasses in the Southwest, often stirrup high.
 By the 1920s, grass had been replaced by vast brush fields and higher up, dense thickets of yellow pine.
-From fire scars in junipers 500 years old, ending just after white settlement, Leopold saw a record of periodic fire caused by lightning or set by Indians that lightly thinned brush and kept a mosaic of grass and trees.
-But overgrazing by hundreds of thousands of cattle and sheep thinned the grass which had carried fire, and bush began to take the country.
+From fire scars in junipers 500 years old, not found after white settlement, Leopold saw indicators of periodic fire caused by lightning or set by Indians that lightly thinned brush and kept a mosaic of grass and trees.
+But overgrazing by hundreds of thousands of cattle and sheep thinned the grass which had carried fire, and it was replaced by brush and trees.

-Almost 100 years after Aldo Leopold’s inspection, we found the Blue Range dry, still impacted by erosion and overgrazing, home to unfriendly in-holders, and further devasted by fire.
-We also wondered if the dense forest Leopold saw in 1920 had increased and helped fuel the Wallow Fire.
+Almost 100 years after Aldo Leopold’s inspection, we found the Blue Range dry, still impacted by erosion and overgrazing, home to unfriendly in-holders, and further devastated by fire.
+We wondered if the dense forest Leopold saw starting in the 1920s had increased and helped fuel the Wallow Fire.

-After two days hiking through the Wallow burn from Hanagan Meadows, we crossed the Blue River to find ponderosa pine and grass forest, less fire damage (from other fires, Wallow Fire did not cross the River), and historic highlights such as Bear Mountain Lookout and Franz Cabin.
+After two days hiking through the Wallow burn from Hannagan Meadows, we crossed the Blue River to find ponderosa pine and grass forest, less fire damage (from earlier fires as the Wallow Fire did not cross the river), and historic highlights such as Bear Mountain Lookout and Franz Cabin.
 We hiked into the Blue Range Wilderness in New Mexico to see the Devil’s Monument of soaring grey sandstone.
 We worked around limited water options for this part of the trip.

-Biggest surprise occurred when we looped back to Blue River on national forest trail that abruptly ended up in someone’s backyard; one of several private properties in the unincorporated area of Blue River Valley.
-First, our trail came to a Forest Service sign reading Hinkle Spring and Bonanza Bill, where we had just come from.
-Beyond sign was a wire gate, some buildings, and vehicles but no people.
+The biggest surprise occurred when we looped back to the Blue River on a national forest trail that abruptly ended up in someone’s backyard—one of several private properties in the unincorporated area of Blue River Valley.
+We passed a Forest Service sign reading Hinkle Spring and Bonanza Bill, where we had just come from.
+Beyond the sign was a wire gate, some buildings, and vehicles but no people.
 We continued down the road to a metal gate which we climbed over.

-We went on around a bend into forest and headed to the Blue River for a bath.
-I had zipped off pant legs to cross the river and left them on a rock.
+From the Gaddy property, we went around a bend and hiked through forest to the Blue River for a bath.
+I had zipped off my pant legs to cross the river and left them on a rock.
 Ants!
-Distracted, I forgot the pants legs and continued up the road in my shorts—and remembered them that evening, far up Foote Creek Trail.
+Distracted, I forgot the pants legs and hiked up the road in my shorts—and remembered them that evening, far up Foote Creek Trail (which we accessed by hiking up Blue River Road).
 When hiking got rough, I hiked in rain pants until it got too hot.